kottans/js-slides/npm/index.md

 # npm update
 `npm update --save` - updates according to listed in package.json.
-Use with version set to * in package.json to overwrite it with latest stable.
+Use with version set to * in package.json to overwrite it with the latest stable version.

 --